 As you can see, you can get some very basic information about keywords in a matter of minutes and for free, or you can really deep dive and invest more time and money by using some very well designed tools and keyword generators.

 If you’re just starting out and on a very limited budget, don’t let the high cost of some of the software suites turn you away.
-You can get a lot of quality info from leveraging all the free trials.
+You can get a lot of quality info from leveraging free trials and using Google.

-Before you set up your site, spend some time plotting out all your root words and long tails, and you’ll be setting yourself up for success rather than trying to chase it down later on.
+Before you set up your site, spend some time creating a keyword map by plotting out all your root words and long tails, and you’ll be setting yourself up for success rather than trying to chase it down later on.